badlogic/gwen/README.md

  more useful to you"*.
 By placing a Google Home device in your home and associating it with your Google account, Google may get to know you more up-close than you may want.

- Another motivation to create Gwen is to enable creating our own, custom command processing for home automation, making the entire setup trivial for programmers.
+ Another motivation for Gwen is it to enable creating our own, custom command processing for home automation, making the entire setup trivial for programmers.

 ## How?